AAFA's 2015 State Honor Roll™ of Asthma and Allergy Policies for Schools

 3. State policy ensures students’ right to self-carry and self-administer prescribed anaphylaxis medication.

-Meets four of six extra credit indicators in this category:
+Meets three of five extra credit indicators in this category:

-Meets one of two core policy standards in this category:
+Meets both core policy standards in this category:

-Meets two of three extra credit indicators in this category:
+Meets both extra credit indicators in this category:

-G. State sponsors or provides funding for staff training in asthma awareness covering school asthma program/policy and procedure.
+F. State sponsors or provides funding for staff training in asthma awareness covering school asthma program/policy and procedures.

 School Environment Policies:

-Meets six of seven core policy standards in this category:
+Meets seven of nine core policy standards in this category:

-13. State has adopted a policy requiring that districts and schools conduct periodic inspections (of HVAC system & other items important in asthma/allergy management).
+16. State has adopted a policy requiring that districts and schools conduct periodic inspections (of HVAC system & other items important in asthma/allergy management.

-Meets three of six extra credit indicators in this category:
+Meets four of five extra credit indicators in this category:

 Washington has been selected for the State Honor Roll since 2008.